Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - SUSHI
-     - Short form for the COUNTER_SUSHI API used in COUNTER R5 for harvesting COUNTER reports.

-       COUNTER compliance requires content hosts to implement the COUNTER_SUSHI API.
+     - SUSHI and COUNTER_SUSHI_API were references to SUSHI-Lite, the RESTful version of SUSHI that was described in an unpublished NISO Technical Report.
+The preferred term is COUNTER API.
      -

    * - Tab Separated Value